 When does this course take place?

-Our Winter session of FEWD starts Tuesday, January 31, 2017.
-This course will meet every Tuesday and Thursday from 6pm-9pm for 10 weeks at our campus in Federal Hill.
-Join us for a Meet + Greet on Thursday, January 19 at 5:30pm.
+Our Spring session of courses will launch on September 12, 2017.
+This course will meet every Tuesday and Thursday from 6pm-9pm for 10 weeks at Betamore's Federal Hill Campus.
+Join us for a Meet + Greet on Wednesday, August 30 at 5:30pm at Betamore.

 Can I really learn these front end skills in 10 weeks?